reims2/reims2-docs/src/dev/notes.md

 - Dont show a time picker, its always now
 - Keep the old stats, where one can see which glasses could be deleted for a better inventory.
 But it's not relevant while adding.
 - Optionally add the old REIMS1 dispension data from previous campaigns

+## 26.2.24

+- first mail example 3 is really close tho
+- first maill 1vs2 is fine, ignore
+- first mial notperfect is fine as well, its just axis and ignroe it for now

+- second mail, ex2 modify axis maybe, check with REIMS1
+- second mail, ex1 probably a bug, theres 0 cyl but axis still filtering?? bi3 should show up in non BAL search

+- third mail, similiar to shanti